fontforge/designwithfontforge.com/en-US/Glossary.md

 ### True Type

-A type of font invented by Apple and shared with MicroSoft.
-It specifies outlines with second degree (quadratic) B&eacute;zier curves, contains innovative hinting controls, and an expandable series of tables for containing whatever additional information is deemed important to the font.<br>Apple and Adobe/MicroSoft have expanded these tables in different ways to include for advanced typographic features needed for non-latin scripts (or for complex latin scripts).
+A type of font invented by Apple and shared with Microsoft.
+It specifies outlines with second degree (quadratic) B&eacute;zier curves, contains innovative hinting controls, and an expandable series of tables for containing whatever additional information is deemed important to the font.<br>Apple and Adobe/Microsoft have expanded these tables in different ways to include advanced typographic features needed for non-latin scripts (or for complex latin scripts).
 See Apple Advanced Typography and OpenType.

 ### TrueType Tables